miraclx/cargo-workspaces-fork/README.md

 OPTIONS:
     -a, --all                 Rename private crates too
-    -f, --from <crate>        Rename only a specific crate -h, --help                Print help information
+    -f, --from <crate>        Rename only a specific crate --groups <GROUPS>     Comma separated list of crate groups to rename -h, --help                Print help information
         --ignore <pattern>    Ignore the crates matched by glob
 ```